 says OB/GYN and reproductive endocrinologist Dr. Daniel Kort of Neway Fertility.
 "Infertility is like many other diseases with effective treatment options and the potential for a cure."
 He adds that while proactive fertility testing - that's testing that assesses whether or not you might have fertility challenges in the future - also isn't covered, he feels that it should be.
 "The biggest problem with fertility testing is that despite advanced testing methods, it is nearly impossible to determine who will conceive and who won’t conceive based on testing alone.
 However, with the advancement of fertility preservation techniques, women, men, and couples with abnormal (or normal!) fertility testing can take decisive action based on their results."

-Additionally, there are five states which legislate that insurance plans must cover treatments for folks whose infertility is medically-induced, i.e. if you had chemotherapy and it impacted your reproductive system.
+Additionally, there are seven states which legislate that insurance plans must cover treatments for folks whose infertility is medically-induced, i.e. if you had chemotherapy and it impacted your reproductive system.

 What does this mean for my fertility future?

 Like we said before, don't panic.
 First of all, there are options for financing infertility treatments if your insurance won't cover it.
 FertilityIQ is a great source for learning about options for financing treatments without insurance.
 Dr. Eve Feinberg is the President and Founder of the Kevin J. Lederer Life Foundation, a not-for-profit that provides financial assistance to individuals and couples in Illinois, Indiana, and Wisconsin to assist with the cost of infertility treatment or adoption.
 "There are also over 50 private foundations in the United States that offer financial assistance to individuals and couples struggling with infertility," she told Modern Fertility.
 Many fertility clinics, such as Neway Fertility, where Dr. Daniel Kort practices, have financial counselors who guide patients through the process of managing funding.